 IP Address is either four byte (IPv4) or six byte (IPv6) address.
-A device attached with the MAC Address.

-3. MAC Address can retrieve by ARP protocol.
-NIC Card's

-Manufacturer provides

-MAC Address is

-used to ensure the 5. physical address of computer.

-MAC Address operates IP Address operates 6. in the data link layer.

-Address MAC in helps

-- simply 7. identifying the device. - MAC Address of

-computer cannot be 8. changed with time and environment.

-MAC Address can't be

-found easily by 9. third party.

-A device attached with IP Address can retrieve by RARP protocol.

-Internet Service Provider provides IP Address.
+3. 4.
+A device attached with MAC Address can retrieve by ARP protocol.
+NIC Card's Manufacturer provides A device attached with IP Address can retrieve by RARP protocol.
+Internet Service Provider provides the MAC Address.
+IP Address.
+5. MAC Address is used to ensure the physical address of computer.
 IP Address is the logical address of the computer.

-in the network layer.
+6. MAC Address operates in the data link layer.
+IP Address operates in the network layer.
+7. MAC Address helps in simply identifying the device.
 IP Address identifies the connection of the device on the network.
+8. MAC Address of computer cannot be changed with time and environment.
 IP Address modifies with the time and environment.

-IP Address can be found by third party Q15.
+9. MAC Address can't be found easily by third party.
+IP Address can be found by third party

+Q15.
 How do we view my Internet browser's history?